SheepTester/longer-tweets/_posts/2026-07-26-personal-projects.md

 ---
 layout: post
 title: i can no longer recommend personal projects
-description: People'll just vibe code them!
+description: People’ll just vibe code them!
 How demoralizing.
 date: 2026-07-26T02:11
 tags:
   - programming
 image: auto
 ---

 I used to encourage people learning to code to make personal projects as practice, to not worry about whether it'd be useful, and to publish them even if they're unfinished to build up a portfolio.
 That's essentially how [my website][website] came to be.
-Yet, not many people I know do this, even if they have plenty of time for practicing leetcode.
+Yet, not many people I know did this, even though they have plenty of time to practice leetcode.
 I've always thought it's because they feel the need for an idea that is practical and not a waste of time, or they feel their work is too unpolished to publish.
+Or we got older and less creative.

 [website]: /

 Nonetheless, nowadays, I've 180'd from my position.
 I can no longer recommend people work on personal projects because I worry they'll just vibe code them.
-It's demoralizing.
+It feels demoralizing to say this since it's always fun to see what other people come up with when they're not so focused on flattering colleges or employers.

 Not that it affects me personally.
 LLMs haven't really deterred me from pursuing personal projects, though they've taken away any hope of them being useful.[^useful] Perhaps that's why lately I've been working on what I consider to be complete wastes of time, like [scraping UCSD's class schedules][ucsd-soc]—I simply enjoy the mere act of programming by hand, and I care not how useful the end result will be.